Expected goals: Association football

 Characteristics of the goal moment determining xG: coordinates, quality, body part, interference from the opponent (G. Kravtsov."Applied Statistics").

 There is some debate about the origin of the term expected goals.
 Vic Barnett and his colleague Sarah Hilditch referred to "expected goals" in their 1993 paper that investigated the effects of artificial pitch (AP) surfaces on home team performance in association football in England.
 Their paper included this observation:

 Quantitatively we find for the AP group about 0.15 more goals per home match than expected and, allowing for the lower than expected goals against in home matches, an excess goal difference (for home matches) of about 0.31 goals per home match.
 Over a season this yields about 3 more goals for, an improved goal difference of about 6 goals.

-Jake Ensum, Richard Pollard and Samuel Taylor (2004) reported their study of data from 37 matches in the 2002 World Cup in which 930 shots and 93 goals were recorded.
+Jake Ensum, Richard Pollard and Samuel Taylor (2004) reported their study of data from 37 matches in the 2002 FIFA World Cup in which 930 shots and 93 goals were recorded.
 Their research sought "to investigate and quantify 12 factors that might affect the success of a shot".
 Their logistic regression identified five factors that had a significant effect on determining the success of a kicked shot: distance from the goal; angle from the goal; whether or not the player taking the shot was at least 1 m away from the nearest defender; whether or not the shot was immediately preceded by a cross; and the number of outfield players between the shot-taker and goal.
 They concluded "the calculation of shot probabilities allows a greater depth of analysis of shooting opportunities in comparison to recording only the number of shots".
 In a subsequent paper (2004), Ensum, Pollard and Taylor combined data from the 1986 and 2002 World Cup competitions to identify three significant factors that determined the success of a kicked shot: distance from the goal; angle from the goal; and whether or not the player taking the shot was at least 1 m away from the nearest defender.
 More recent studies have identified similar factors as relevant for xG metrics.
+Modern xG models may also incorporate additional contextual factors, including the body part used for the shot, the type of preceding action, defensive pressure and goalkeeper positioning.